NDBCK/Ansluta-Remote-Controller/README.md

 ```
 ####Pairing remote and transformer
 When the button on the receiver is pressed (transformer) and the button on the transmitter is pushed (and held down) the receiver learns the address of the remote.
-The sniffed data (complete)
+The sniffed data can be found [HERE](https://github.com/NDBCK/Ansluta-Remote-Controller/blob/master/SPI_Data/SPI_Pair.txt).

 ```
 //Strobe 1: